Ferme de la Gloriette,

 Courson-Monteloup, Ile-de-France F-91680

 18 holes.
 Open parkland.
-Gently undulating terrain - easy to walk.
+Undulating terrain - a few slopes to climb.

 Rural countryside and woodland.

 Robert von Hagge

 18-hole par-72 Vert-Lilas (6530 metres from the back tess)

 Leave A10 at Les Ulis.
 Take N446 direction Marcoussis.
 After 2.3 km turn R. onto D3 direction Fontenay les Brilis.
 Follow D3 for 8.4 km, then at roundabout turn R. direction Chateau de Courson / Vangrigneuse / Golf Stade Francais.
 After 1.6 km turn L. direction Stade Francais.

 Golf du Stade Francais Courson (Noir-Orange course): The look and feel of the Noir / Orange combination is similar to the Vert / Lilas at Courson.
 The Noir / Orange is a tad shorter, and has a bit more water to be avoided, but its still a fine course and well worth playing.